Keep updated on ISA’s activities

-The first REMP for the Clarion-Clipperton Zone (CCZ) was adopted by the Council in 2012 (ISBA/18/C/22), on the basis of the recommendation of the Legal and Technical Commission (LTC) (ISBA/17/LTC/7).
-This included the designation of a network of nine “Areas of Particular Environmental Interest” (APEIs).
+The first environmental management plan for the Clarion-Clipperton Zone (CCZ) was adopted by the Council of ISA in 2012 (ISBA/18/C/22), on the basis of the recommendation of the Legal and Technical Commission (LTC) (ISBA/17/LTC/7).
+This included the designation of a network of nine “areas of particular environmental interest” (APEIs).
 Such APEIs are designed to protect biodiversity and ecosystem structure and function across the region and are protected from future exploitation of mineral resources.
 Under paragraph 42 of the CCZ-EMP, the LTC is responsible for keeping the APEIs under review and determining their suitability or need for adjustment, particularly as this relates to the number of APEIs and their size and location.
 Under paragraph 46 of the CCZ-EMP, the plan would be subject to a periodic external review by the LTC every two to five years, as required.

-In October 2019, the ISA secretariat convened the workshop on the CCZ biodiversity synthesis in collaboration with the Deep CCZ Project in October 2019.
-The workshop built on discussions held by the LTC in 2016 when the Commission considered proposals for additional APEIs.
+In line with these provisions, the ISA Secretariat convened the workshop on the CCZ biodiversity synthesis in collaboration with the Deep CCZ Project in October 2019.
+The workshop built on discussions held by the LTC in 2016 when it considered proposals for additional APEIs.
 The key scientific results of this workshop are summarized in the workshop report published in 2019.

 To facilitate the development of REMPs in other regions, the Secretariat prepared the REMP guidance document, which outlines the process and scientific approaches for developing REMPs.
-The REMP guidance document is being further developed by the LTC, as requested by the Council at Part I of 26th Session.
-This continued development of the REMP guidance document builds on the experiences gained through the on-going process, as well as inputs from member states and other stakeholders.
+The REMP guidance document is being further developed by the LTC, as requested by the Council (ISBA/26/C/10).

 For the area in the Mid-Atlantic Ridge, the ISA Secretariat convened three workshops in collaboration with various partners to facilitate the development of a REMP.
 The workshop reports and relevant background documents are available at the following links: